 The Vehicle Electrical Principles course provides a good starting point for beginners, followed up by Vehicle Electrical Fault Finding Techniques and further supported by a range of more in-depth courses.
-The CAN Bus, petrol and diesel engine management and ABS/ESP systems courses are aimed at those with more experience who would like to gain further knowledge and skills of specific subjects at a higher level.
+The CAN Bus and Electric & Hybrid Electric Vehicle Systems courses are aimed at those with more experience who would like to gain further knowledge and skills of specific subjects at a higher level.

 There isn’t much you can do on a modern vehicle these days that doesn’t bring you into contact with its electrical systems.
 Full electric and hybrid vehicle technologies are also now very common and vehicle technicians need to have more in depth knowledge, and be familiar with a wider range of diagnostic tools than ever before in order to be able to work safely on and around their customers’ vehicles.

 Yet for many vehicle workshop personnel, the subject of electricity is something of a mystery.
 They are put off by the prospect of dealing with a vehicle electrical problem because the fault is perceived to be complicated.
 This is hardly surprising considering the complexity of modern vehicle electronic systems.

 But basic principles still apply, and once you begin to understand the layout and structural logic of how vehicle electronic systems work, you then begin to see how a different approach using the right tools and diagnostic techniques can make life less difficult.

 AK Automotive training courses strive to take the mystery out of vehicle electrical systems and diagnostic routines.
 The aim is to promote personal development in a way that will enable technicians to become more knowledgeable, skilled and confident when dealing with vehicle electrical faults.

 Tony Kitchen from AK Automotive is a qualified vehicle mechanic, a former Saab Master Technician and MOT tester.
 He has a proven track record as a vehicle diagnostic technician and is also a qualified and experienced teacher and technical training instructor.